jwbay/gulp-sync-json/README.md

 An optional options object.
 The following properties are supported:

 * `report` - Default `false`.
 If set to `true`, the plugin will audit files instead of changing them on the filesystem.
-Any key mismatches will be logged instead of fixed, and any errors concerning invalid/unsupported JSON are supressed and logged instead of being emitted onto the stream.
+Key mismatches are treated as errors, and all errors, including invalid/unsupported JSON, are supressed and collected instead of being emitted onto the stream as they occur.
+If the audit finds anything it emits a single error event at the end with each error message listed.
 Especially valuable as part of a CI/build server step
 * `spaces` - Default `4`.
 How many spaces to use when formatting JSON.
 Passed directly to JSON.stringify